 A group of students will make up the SLATS Team (Student Leaders Advancing Technology in Schools).
 This group will be selected from applications submitted.
 Students will apply to be a part of this team and will take responsibility to perform various technological tasks.
 They must demonstrate a willingness to learn, an intrest in technology, be willing to make a time committment, and be willing to teach others.
 This group will be a valuable resource for the teachers and technology program.
 Read more about this program here.
 If you are interested in joining the team fill out an application.

 The coding club will continue to run this school year.
 This club started in the spring of 2014 with a trial group of students.
 This year we are going to open it up to more students and do more coding oriented things in the technology lab classes.
-We have been doing the Hour of Code for the past three years and this year we are going to continue the program and more coding.
+We have been doing the Hour of Code for the past four years and we will continue.

 As we continue to prepare our students for the 21st century the classroom projects will be more and more technology driven.
 We will use scanners in the Art Room and Technology Lab.
-The upper building (4-8) is equipped with classroom projectors, smartboards, 50 iPads, 105 Chromebooks, and a document camera for student use.
-The lower building (K-3) houses 30 iPads, 25 Touch screen Chromebooks and the technology lab.
-The library houses more iPads, a few pc's and chrombooks.
-Little Joe's students will have more iPads and netbooks to use this year as well as a computer in each of the classrooms too!
+The school is equipped with classroom projectors, smartboards, 70 iPads, 170 Chromebooks (75 touch), and document cameras.
+The library houses iPads, a few pc's and chromebooks.
+Our preschool students have some iPads and Osmo devices as well as a computer in each of the classrooms too!
 With all of these tools the teachers will be able to give the students the opportunity to use technology as a tool for learning, collaborating and sharing.
 The best part is that students embrace the challenge of learning new technology.
 They thrive in it and take pride in their accomplishments.
 After all, this is the students' world!